Italy PM takes aim at migrants, austerity in maiden speech - Journal du Cameroun

 – Summits on horizon –

-The alliance between the anti-establishment Five Star Movement and far-right League is expected to win Tuesday’s vote, now underway in the Senate, and Wednesday’s vote in the Chamber of Deputies thanks to the majority the two parties enjoy in both houses.
+The alliance between the anti-establishment Five Star Movement and far-right League won Tuesday’s vote in the Senate, with 171 votes in favour, 117 against and 25 abstentions.

+A second parliamentary vote on Wednesday in the Chamber of Deputies, where the two parties also enjoy a majority, will officially confirm the new cabinet.

 The government is set to win despite both former premier Silvio Berlusconi’s Forza Italia party — a campaign ally of the League — and the outgoing centre-left Democratic Party saying that they will not vote in favour.